Ad Melkert: World Bank and the United Nations

-In November, 2002 Melkert was appointed executive director of the World Bank.
+In November 2002, Melkert was appointed executive director of the World Bank.
 In April 2005 he was a serious candidate for the post of Administrator of the United Nations Development Programme (UNDP).
 It went, however, to the Turkish economist and politician, Kemel Dervis.
 In January 2006 Melkert was appointed Associate Administrator of the UNDP.
 In 2009 Melkert was appointed Special Representative of the Secretary-General of the United Nations in Iraq.
 He was a candidate to succeed Juan Somavía as Director-General of the International Labour Organization but lost to Guy Ryder.

+The PvdA formed an electoral alliance with GroenLinks in the early 2020s.
+Melkert opposed merger plans, arguing that the focus of GroenLinks on climate change would deter moderate voters.
+He said that the PvdA should win back working-class people, and he has supported Rood Vooruit, an initiative founded in 2023 that has been critical of a merger.